Burwell family of Virginia: Lewis Burwell II (1652-c.1710)

 Hon.
 Lewis Burwell was born circa 1652, to Maj.
 Lewis Burwell (1621–1653) and his wife, the former Lucy Higginson.
 In addition to operating several plantations using enslaved labor, he served one term in the House of Burgesses (the first of six men of the same name to do so) and married twice.
-His first wife, Abigail Smith (11 Mar 1656/57 – 12 Nov 1692), whom he married in 1672, was the niece and heir of Nathaniel Bacon), the father of the rebel for whom Bacon's Rebellion is named, her parents being Anthony Smith and Martha Bacon.
+His first wife, Abigail Smith (11 Mar 1656/57 – 12 Nov 1692), whom he married in 1674, was the niece and heir of Nathaniel Bacon), the cousin of the rebel for whom Bacon's Rebellion is named, her parents being Anthony Smith and Martha Bacon.
 The widower later married Martha Lear, daughter of Col. John Lear.

-The second Lewis Burwell purchased Kingsmill Plantation, York County, Virginia, in 1693 from William Tayloe.
+The second Lewis Burwell acquired Kings Creek Plantation, York County, Virginia, in 1693 from the estate of William Tayloe (the immigrant) (executor William Tayloe).
 The property was also indirectly related to Burwell's relative Nathaniel Bacon, who had married Elizabeth Kingsmill, the widow of said Tayloe.
 He was a governor of the College of William and Mary in 1702, and a member of the Virginia Governor's Council between 1702 and 1711.
 He resided at Carter's Creek in Gloucester County and died circa 1710.
 He is the namesake of "Burwell's Bay" in Isle of Wight County.
 This bay was originally called Warascoyack Bay (alternatively spelled Warrasqueak, Warrosquyoake, Warraskoyack, after Warrosquyoake Shire, the original name for Isle of Wight County) until Burwell acquired significant land upon its shores.

 Known children of Hon.
 Lewis Burwell and Abigail Smith included: